 You will be surprised how few ingredients can create a sophisticated and mind-blowing delicacy!

 Mascarpone cheese is an Italian cream cheese; it tastes slightly different from your regular cream cheese.
 However, you can substitute it with cream cheese.

 Whipping cream.
-Do not mistake it with cooking cream.
+Do not mistake it for cooking cream.
 Cooking cream does not whip.

 Unsweetened cocoa powder.

 Prepare the espresso and keep it aside.
-You will not dip the ladyfingers in the espresso while it is hot, that will make the ladyfingers mushy, and the tiramisu will not firm properly.
+You will not dip the ladyfingers in the espresso while it is hot; that will make them mushy, and the tiramisu will not firm properly.

 Make sure you have enough ladyfingers to cover the bottom of the pan you are using and enough to cover the cream layer.

-In a bowl add the egg yolks and sugar, beat for three minutes and then place it over a double boiler to cook the eggs for few minutes on low heat.
+In a bowl, add the egg yolks and sugar, beat for three minutes, and then place it over a double boiler to cook the eggs for a few minutes on low heat.
 Keep the mixture aside to cool.